stanosphere/fp-things/readme.md

 ## To Do (9/3/19)

-- Make notes on monoid
-  - read the other blog post he did
 - Maybe split up the helpers file as it's getting quite big
 - I might be able to use that `jsverify` thing that I've seen lying around
 - Perhaps add tests for some of my other things